2nd District GOP candidates differ some on policy, not Trump

 CONCORD, N.H.
 (AP) - Republicans competing for a chance to take on Democratic Rep. Annie Kuster in New Hampshire’s 2nd Congressional District unanimously praised President Donald Trump but differed a bit on immigration, abortion and other issues in a televised debate four days before their primary.

 Six of the seven Republicans who will be on Tuesday’s ballot met for a debate Friday night on WMUR-TV.
 They repeatedly praised Trump, including the way he accepted Russian President Vladimir Putin’s denials regarding interference in the 2016 election.
-Robert Burns called it an example of Trump’s skill as a negotiator.
+Robert Burns, who served as chair of the Trump campaign’s youth coalition, called it an example of Trump’s skill as a negotiator.

+“What is he supposed to say to Putin when he denies it, call him ‘Liar, liar, pants on fire’?
+That’s just ridiculous,” said Burns, of Bedford.
+“And for the liberal media to be out there just hoping and praying for this sort of nuclear war and another Cold War, it’s just absolutely unfathomable and totally ridiculous.”

+Brian Belanger called Trump a smart businessman who knows the importance of keeping his friends close and his enemies closer.

+“He did a strategic thing,” he said.
+“He keeps them right where he wants them.”

-Asked whether legal immigration is making American worse, Brian Belanger spoke the most forcefully in the affirmative, saying legal immigrants bring with them the “criminal half” of their families, while the others didn’t answer directly.
+Asked whether legal immigration is making American worse, Belanger spoke the most forcefully in the affirmative.

+“You may have half the family members that come legally but it’s the other half, maybe the criminal half, that will come in here illegally because once someone is established here they can send money back to their home country to help those folks come into our country,’ he said.
+“So, yes, I do believe that some part of legal immigration is affecting us.”

+The others didn’t answer directly, though several, including former state Rep. Lynne Blankenbeker and former VA physician Stewart Levenson, expressed support for Trump’s efforts to curtail legal immigration.
+Levenson brought up the death of Mollie Tibbetts, a University of Iowa student who authorities say was abducted in July and killed by a man believed to be in the U.S. illegally.
+Trump and others have seized on the suspected killer’s immigration status to argue for changes in U.S. immigration law, prompting Tibbetts father to write an opinion piece against using her death in support of “views she believed were profoundly racist.”

 Copyright © 2018 The Washington Times, LLC.